e-abbottbrenner/minesolver/README.md

 1. Extract zip somewhere
 0. Go to the bin folder in the extracted zip contents.
-0. If you don't have the MSVC 2022 redist installed, run the included vc_redist.x64to install it.
+0. If you don't have the MSVC 2022 redist installed, run the included vc_redist.x64 to install it.
 0. Run Minesolver.
 If it doesn't work and you skipped step 3, try step 3.

 # Dependencies for building the code